Beniamino92/AutoNOM/README.txt

-This software package includes Julia scripts to model nonstationary periodic time series.
+We provide Julia scripts to model nonstationary periodic time series.
 The methods implement reversible-jump MCMC algorithms as described in the paper of Hadj-Amar et al. (2019).